jonathantompson/matlabnoise/README.md

 Not everything from the above library has been ported and implemented.  ```noise_common.cpp``` contains the GLSL port.

 Note that I did not attempt to optimize the code here in any way.
 In fact, because of the generous use of copy constructors I am relying quite heavily on the optimizing compiler here.
+Still, it's significantly faster than the same code in Matlab (even properly vectorized).

+The following functions from Brian's work have been exposed:
+- Perlin2D
+- Perlin3D
+- Perlin4D
+- Perlin2DDeriv
+- Perlin3DDeriv

+Clearly, I'm just using it as a fast Perlin noise implementation in Matlab.
+However, given that I have already written the vec2, vec3 and vec4 classes it will be quick work porting more functions from GPU-Noise_Lib.

 **Compilation**
 ---------------